Emergency Support Functions 6 & 8

 Emergency Kit

-Residents are encouraged to evacuate with an emergency kit, such as the one referenced on the Get A Gameplan website, in the event that an evacuation shelter is used.
+Residents are encouraged to evacuate with an emergency kit, such as the one referenced on the Get a Gameplan website, in the event that an evacuation shelter is used.
 Don't forget about your pets and animals.
-Most shelters will have arrangements made for pets, but pet evacuation and care for pets is a personal responsibility and takes preparation and planning ahead of time.
+Most shelters will have arrangements made for pets, but pet evacuation and care for pets is a personal responsibility which takes preparation and planning ahead of time.

 Medical Needs

-Citizens are encouraged to contact their Parish Office of Emergency Preparedness (OEP) if assistance is needed during an evacuation or to be registered on the parish registry for citizens with medical needs for an evacuation.
+Residents are encouraged to contact their Parish Office of Emergency Preparedness (OEP) if assistance is needed during an evacuation or to be added to the parish registry for residents with medical needs for an evacuation.

-Because of the fluid nature of shelter occupancy, citizens who require a shelter are encouraged to obtain information about shelter openings and locations at shelter information points along evacuation routes.
-Citizens who require shelter can call their local Parish Office of Homeland Security and Emergency Preparedness (OHSEP).
+Because of the fluid nature of shelter occupancy, residents who require a shelter are encouraged to obtain information about shelter openings and locations at shelter information points along evacuation routes.
+Residents who require shelter can call their local Parish Office of Homeland Security and Emergency Preparedness (OHSEP).

 Emergency Preparedness Apps